mattspotnitz/p8105_hw2_mes2165/Homework2.md

 view(df_one)
 ```

+\#Clean dataset

-\#Clean dataset \#I will omit the last columns ‘x15’, ‘x16’, and ‘x17’,
+I will omit the last columns ‘x15’, ‘x16’, and ‘x17’, which do not
-which do not contain data \#Then I will drop other ‘NA’ values
+contain data.
+Then I will drop other ‘NA’ values.

 ``` r
 df_two = select(df_one, -c("x15", "x16", "x17"))